Light pollution: Definitions

 Light pollution is the presence of artificial light in otherwise dark conditions.

 The term is most commonly used in relation to in the outdoor environment and surrounding, but is also used to refer to artificial light indoors.
 Adverse consequences are multiple; some of them may not be known yet.
-Light pollution makes it harder for people in cities that use excessive artificial light hard, and like other pollutants it can harm our environment.
+Light pollution makes it harder for people in cities that use excessive artificial light and, like other pollutants, it can harm our environment.
 Light pollution is a side-effect of industrial civilization.
 Its sources include building exterior and interior lighting, advertising, outdoor area lighting (such as car parks), offices, factories, streetlights, and illuminated sporting venues.
 It is most severe in highly industrialized, densely populated areas of North America, Europe, and Asia and in major cities in the Middle East and North Africa like Tehran and Cairo, but even relatively small amounts of light can be noticed and create problems.
 Awareness of the harmful effects of light pollution began in the second half of the 19th century, but efforts to address its effects did not begin until the 1950s.
-In the 1980s a global dark-sky movement emerged with the founding of the International Dark-Sky Association (IDA).
+In the 1980s a global dark-sky movement emerged with the founding of the International Dark-Sky Association (now DarkSky International).
 There are now such educational and advocacy organizations in many countries worldwide.

 About 83% of people, including 99% of Europeans and Americans, live under light-polluted skies that are more than 10% brighter than natural darkness.
 80% of North Americans cannot see the Milky Way galaxy.